Model

 The topology answered “what depends on what?”.
 The formalization answers a sharper question: given a person, where does their phenotype come from in expectation?
 The answer is a single generating function that, once written down, dissolves several apparent paradoxes in the field — most importantly the gap between twin heritability, SNP heritability, and within-family heritability (they estimate different sums of the same underlying components, and the differences are informative).

 The spine of this stage is one equation.
 Phenotype P for a person in a population is P = A_d + A_i + A_LD + C + E_m + E_s + I, with each term a contribution from a distinct mechanism: direct genetic effects from the person’s own transmitted alleles, indirect genetic effects from parental (and broader-family) genomes operating through the environment they create, assortative-mating-induced linkage among causal variants, residual shared environment, measured non-shared environment, stochastic developmental noise, and gene-environment interaction terms.
-Variance decomposition follows directly: V(P) = V(A_d) + V(A_i) + V(A_LD) + V(C) + V(E_m) + V(E_s) + 2·Cov(G,E) + V(I).
-Three closed-form pieces drop out — the Crow–Felsenstein assortative-mating inflation factor V_A* = V_A / (1 − r_δ), the Wilson-Effect saturation curve h²(t) = h²_∞ − (h²_∞ − h²_0)·e^(−kt), and the method gradient that says twin h² ≥ SNP h² ≥ within-family h² with the gaps decomposable into AM-LD, indirect-genetic, and rare-variant pieces.
+Variance decomposition follows directly, and is block-orthogonal rather than fully orthogonal: V(P) = ΣV(component) + 2·Cov(A_d, A_i) + 2·Cov(A_d, E_m) + 2·Cov(A_d, C) + V(I).
+The cross-terms are the formal home of every gene-environment correlation finding in the literature; pretending they are zero is the most common modeling error.
+Three closed-form pieces drop out — the Crow–Felsenstein assortative-mating partition V(A_LD) = h²_obs · r_δ with r_δ = m·h²_obs (the dashboard partitions h² rather than inflating it; the equilibrium is reached in 5–10 generations of stable assortment), the Wilson-Effect logistic curve h²(t) = h²_∞ / (1 + exp(−k·(t − t_50))), and the method gradient that says twin h² ≥ SNP h² ≥ within-family h² with the gaps decomposable into AM-LD, indirect-genetic, and rare-variant pieces.

 A second module handles the multivariate sex-difference algebra, because the single largest framing trap in this field is the gap between univariate Cohen’s d (typically 0.2–0.6 across personality dimensions) and the multivariate Mahalanobis distance D² = Δμᵀ·Σ⁻¹·Δμ (which can hit 2.7 when traits are weakly correlated and you stack 15 of them, as in Del Giudice 2012).
 The same data, two numbers, opposite-sounding stories — both correct.
 The formalization makes the bridge explicit so the reader can dial univariate d’s and inter-trait correlations and watch D move.